Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 Oh, okay.

-So Nick Mason, for instance, it stops driving trams and steady start
+So Nick Mason, for instance, stops driving trams.

-And then he'll float you to your destiny.
+And you've got to hold onto him, and then he'll float you to your destination.

 That could work.